LCOGT/banzai-nres/docs/banzai_nres/index.rst

 to matched lines only.

-'SIGLAM' is the standard deviation of the distribution of residuals.
+'SIGLAM' is the standard deviation of the distribution of wavelength residuals.

 'PRECISN' is slightly more complicated.
 It is the error on the estimate of the mean of the distribution of residuals, converted into velocity via delta lambda / lambda = v/c .
 I.e. it is how well you know zero-point of the wavelength residuals (in velocity space).
 This naively sets the maximum precision you can attain on the instrument.

-'CHISQ' this is the formal chisquared statistic of the distribution of residuals, i.e. each residual divided by the standard error (in wavelength) of the line centroid position (in wavelength).
+'WAVECHI2' this is the formal chisquared statistic of the distribution of wavelength residuals, i.e. each residual divided by the standard error (in wavelength) of the line centroid position (in wavelength).